garazdawi/syslogger/README.md

     logger:add_handler(user_syslogger, syslogger, #{ facility => user }),
     logger:add_handler(local0_syslogger, syslogger, #{ facility => local0 }).

-Each instance of the syslogger backend can be configured using a map with these configuration options:
+Each syslogger handler can be configured using a map with these configuration options:

+- `facility`: The syslog facility to log though.
+  - Default: undefined i.e. the default set by openlog or the system default.

+The openlog call can get the following init at startup:

 - `ident`: The syslog identifier that is prepended to each log message.
   - Default: The value of `init:get_argument(progname)`.